kwkraus/HOW-Sessions/sessions/asp-net-core/docs/3-Working with Data.md

 - EF Core inspected DI container to find DbContext to create migration

 - EF Core Update command applies all migrations using configured connectionstring

+## Run application

+Start the application and navigate to the Products list page.
+You should see only one Product.
+This is expected because we haven't created any products within the database, and we are still manually adding a product within the Razor Page.